Olkhovaya (Moscow Metro): Design

 Overall, the station features a tree-inspired theme.

 With white square tiles placed in "square diamond" positions, the walls of Olkhovaya station somewhat resemble Profsoyznaya metro station.
 However, the bottom edges are slightly pocking from the walls: this pattern resembles tree cones.

 The station's hall (not on photo) has amber-like mosaic featuring trees in autumn (with yellow/orange leaves).

 The lights have a similar source of tree-relates inspiration, resembling "winged" seeds of trees.

 The very name of the station comes from "Olkha", Russian word for alder.

 Overground

-The overground part of the station features a small park (paved roads and designer benches) and a large parking lot.
+The overground part of the station features a medium-sized park (paved roads and designer benches) and a large parking lot.

 Role for "New Moscow" areas

-Said station is adjacent to Kaluzhskoe shosse highway and has a parking lot for "car-to-metro interchange".
-Thanks to various bus stops (various routes available) highway bus riders can interchange to Moscow Metro without dealing with MKAD-related rush hour traffic jams.
+Said station is adjacent to Kaluzhskoe shosse highway and has a parking lot for car-to-metro interchanging.
+Thanks to various bus stops (various routes available) highway bus riders can interchange to Moscow Metro without dealing with MKAD-related rush hour traffic jams as well.